Danir1995/LibraryAPI/README.md

 3)To run the project using Docker, put in terminal: docker-compose up --build

-4)If you see this : "ERROR: Windows named pipe error: Channel is closed. (code: 109)" - use this command to run: mvn spring-boot:run
+4)If you see this error: "ERROR: Windows named pipe error: Channel is closed. (code: 109)", go to the Docker app and click "Start" on the "java_backend_app" container and use this command to run: mvn spring-boot:run

 And after you can go to : http://localhost:8080/people to check my project :)